pa/dotman/README.md

             - <sourceDirFromGitRepo> <targetDir>
 ```

-below is a example of my config
+below is a example of dotman config

 ```
 autoCommit: true